Espresso-Based Beverages – Red Eye Coffee

 • Pour the espresso into the drip coffee.

-We recommend using a different type of for maximum flavor.
+We recommend using a different type of coffee beans for maximum flavor.
 We recommend a lighter roast for the drip coffee, as brews a brighter cup, and a medium-dark roast for the espresso, which gives the cup some body and sweetness.

 We recommend using drip coffee for the non-espresso part.
 Some recipes suggest that any coffee brewing method is acceptable, as long as it provides a longer coffee.
 However, in my opinion, the best flavor is obtained by using drip coffee.